piotrmizerka/SLnCohomology/README.md

 This code can be used to replicate the results of [arXiv preprint](TO FILL).
 It provides the necessary computations to prove that the cohomology groups $H^2(\text{SL}_3(\mathbb{Z}),\pi_3)$ and $H^3(\text{SL}_4(\mathbb{Z}),\pi_4)$ are non-zero for some orthogonal representations $\pi_3$ and $\pi_4$ all of whose invariant vectors are trivial.

 One can express the rank of the cohomology groups as the rank of specific Laplacians built up from the homological data obtained from Voronoi tesselations of the associated symmetric spaces.
 We compute the ranks of these Laplacians.
-We already precomputed the Laplacians since the case $n=4$ required more time and RAM to be completed in a reasonable time (probably about 32GB shall suffice).
-They are saved in the [laplacians_computations](./scripts/laplacians_computation) directory.
-A separate computation of these Laplacians is also possible (provided sufficient computational resources).

 To ensure mathematical rigour, the matrices representing the Laplacians evaluated for particular representations are rationally-valued.
 For the same reason, we use the package [LinearAlgebraX](https://github.com/scheinerman/LinearAlgebraX.jl) which provides a function to compute the rank of rationally-valued matrices exactly.